National Sex and Gender Based Medicine Practitioner Registry and FAQs

 SGBM is the broader category, which acknowledges that both biological and sociocultural aspects of women’s and men’s health need to be incorporated into management of health and disease.
 It acknowledges that there is an interrelationship between sex and gender on health outcomes.

 At this time, only physicians are eligible to be in the Registry.
-However, the Registry will be expanded in the future so that those in pharmacy and nursing and other health professions will also be eligible, as well as SGBM researchers.
-We expect to expand eligibility beyond physicians later in 2019.
+However, the Registry will be expanded in the future so that those in pharmacy, nursing, dentistry and other health professions will also be eligible, as well as SGBM researchers.

 Yes, the professional information you provide will be searchable by others.

+It will enable patients and colleagues to find healthcare providers who know the sex and gender differences in health.
 It will enable healthcare providers to identify and promote their expertise as a practitioner with specific knowledge about the unique health needs of men and women in order to better provide sex and gender appropriate care.
-It will also allow others to identify practitioners who have received a certificate of completion in SGBM and who are committed to incorporating this information into their practices.

 The Sex and Gender Specific Health modules and the NIH OWRH modules are FREE.
 Other qualifying CME modules may have a charge.